Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Texas A&M University was 19:1: that means 19 students per one teacher.
-The faculty of this school consists of 4,336 members, according to the most recent data reported.
-Out of that number, there were 2,619 male and 1,703 female faculty members.
+According to the most recent data, the student-faculty ratio at Texas A&M University was 21:1: that means 21 students per one teacher.
+The total number of faculty teaching at the institution is 3,665.
+This number included 2,337 men and 1,328 women.

 Student Population Diversity Graph